 You may be wondering: “Do I even need a modem and router?” and the answer is yes if you’re looking to wirelessly connect devices in your home to the internet.

-Your modem connects your local home network to the internet and a router allows you to connect multiple devices wirelessly to your internet connection.
-Internet service providers often offer a single 2-in-1 device with an integrated modem and router as an option for monthly rental.
+Your modem connects your local home network to the internet and a Wi-Fi router allows you to connect multiple devices wirelessly to your internet connection.
+Internet service providers often offer a gateway device with an integrated modem and router as an option for monthly rental.
 However, if you have the option to purchase your own equipment, you may be able to save money in the long run by doing so.

 Pros and cons of renting a modem and router